-GCSE: All applicants must have Mathematics and English Language at grade B or 6 and a Science subject at grade C or 4 or above, or the equivalent.
+GCSE: All applicants must have Mathematics, English Language and a Science subject at grade C or 4 or above, or the equivalent.

 A level: The entry requirements are BBB at A-level and must include one of Biology, Mathematics, Physics or Chemistry.
 General studies are not accepted.
 Applicants resitting A-levels will be required to achieve grade ABB.